ClickHouse/ch-bench/README.md

 Please create an issue to help me improve results on `Ryzen 9 5950x` if it is possible, Rust client is pretty good and should perform better.

+# Maximum possible speed

+I've measured my localhost performance using `iperf3`, getting 10 GiB/s, this correlates with top results.

+For example, one of [go-faster/ch][faster] results is `390ms 500000000 rows 4.0 GB 10 GB/s`.

+I've also implemented [mock server in Go](https://github.com/go-faster/ch/blob/main/internal/cmd/ch-bench-server/main.go) that simulates ClickHouse server to reduce overhead, because currently the main bottleneck in this test is server itself (and probably localhost).
+The [go-faster/ch][faster]  was able to achieve `257ms 500000000 rows 4.0 GB 16 GB/s` which should be maximum
+possible burst result, but I'm not 100% sure.

+On [go-faster/ch][faster] micro-benchmarks I'm getting up to 27 GB/s, not accounting of any network overhead (i.e. inmemory).